iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 {{ render('criterion-plugins') }}

-While code that builds the visualization is written in an arbitrary programming language, the user should not be required to be proficient in that language.
+While the code that builds the visualization is written in an arbitrary programming language, the user should not be required to be proficient in that language.
 For instance, if a chart is drawn by a Python program, the user shouldn't have to change Python code to modify the chart colors.
 What if we **use Linked Data itself** to describe such variable parameters?

-Indeed, that would open a number of appealing advantages.
+Indeed, that would open several appealing advantages.
 For instance,

 * Visualizations become easy to share,
 * Visualizations can be tied directly to the nodes they're visualizing,